Las Vegas Photo Spots: The Ultimate Guide

 Nelson Ghost Town is a mix of an old movie set, burning man tributes, and outdoor art displays.
 It’s located only 45 minutes from the strip and is a unique activity in Vegas.

 Thanks for reading my “Ultimate Guide to The Best Las Vegas Photo Spots”.
-Are there any spots I left out that you absolutely LOVE?
+Don’t miss my ultimate itinerary for 3 days in Las Vegas above.
+Finally, are there any spots I left out that you LOVE?
 Leave a comment below for more of my USA travel guides.